-The toolbar in the Web Management Utility have four main tabs, File, View, Options and Help.
+The toolbar in the Web Management Utility has four options; File, View, Options and Help.

-In the "File TAB", there are Monitor Save, Monitor Save As, Monitor Load and Exit.
+Under "File", there are four options; Monitor Save, Monitor Save As, Monitor Load and Exit.

-- Monitor Save: To record the setting of the Monitor List to the default, when you open the Web Management Utility next time, it will auto load the default recorded setting. - Monitor Save As: To record the setting of the Monitor List in appointed filename and file path.

-- Monitor Load: To manually load the setting file of the Monitor List. - Exit: To exit the Web Management Utility.
+- Monitor Save: To record the settings of the Monitor List to the default.
+The next time you open the Web Management Utility, it will load the default recorded setting. - Monitor Save As: To record the setting of the Monitor List with a specific filename and file path. - Monitor Load: To manually load the setting file of the Monitor List. - Exit: To exit the Web Management Utility.